The Gore London – Starhotels Collezione

 Rooms and Suites

-The rooms range from single rooms through to the very impressive Tudor Suite.
+The rooms range from single rooms to the very impressive Tudor Suite.
 Each of the 50 rooms are individually furnished with beautiful antiques, period photos and soft furnishing and ornately decorated beds.
 The rooms are spaced across three floors and are a variety of shapes and sizes – all of this combined means that each room has a very distinct character.

 I was lucky enough to be given a tour of the hotel and viewed a few different rooms and I was amazed by how different each were – although all equally as charming.
 Many of the rooms still have original Victorian features such as the ‘Throne Lavatory” (see pic below).